Dover Kent, UK Travel Guide

 Dover offers diverse mid-range dining.
 The Dover Patrol (JD Wetherspoon) offers affordable fare.
 Dionysus Greek Restaurant provides Mediterranean cuisine.
 The Allotment emphasizes fresh, local ingredients with modern British dishes.

 Numerous fish and chip shops like City Fish Bar or Castle Street Fisheries provide quick, inexpensive meals.
-Cafes and patisseries offer sandwiches, pastries, and light meals.
+Cafes and bakeries offer sandwiches, pastries, and light meals.
 Supermarkets are a good source for groceries and ready-to-eat meals.

 Explore different culinary traditions right in Dover.

-Look at local listings or online search platforms for the most current options and reviews.
+Check local listings or online search platforms for the most current options and reviews.

 Something for all palate.